tonybaloney/wntf/README.rst

 - interests
 - religion

-If we put the nouns into buckets in the diversity wheel based on their hypernyms then we find the following
+If we put the nouns into buckets in the diversity wheel based on their hypernyms then we find a better view of your following.

+Also, we don't want to assume that all of your followers are the same, so we'll weight each instance based on it's frequency.

 Credits
 ---------